 The National Institutes of Health is spending $1.4 million to fund a study looking at the results of vaping regulations.
 That’s a lot of cash for information almost any vaper could have given them for free.

-The NIH and FDA Center for Tobacco Products have spent hundreds of millions of dollars studying almost every aspect of vaping you could think of — from the Twitter habits of vapers and the concentrations of vapor in the air at vape meets, to the bizarre and supposedly dangerous practice of dripping.
+The NIH and FDA Center for Tobacco Products have spent hundreds of millions of dollars studying almost every aspect of vaping you could think of — from the Twitter habits of vapers and the concentrations of vapor in the air at vape meets.

 In fact, they’ve funded studies of almost everything except what we really need to know, like if there are dangerous constituents in e-liquid that could be avoided, and which flavors are most effective to help smokers switch to vaping.
 Most of the studies the NIH has funded have been targeted at finding reasons to discourage, restrict and ban vaping.
 Much of the research has been weaponized as propaganda.
 And that has led to a lot of terrible regulations, laws, and taxes.